-Where the donor lives - you can make decisions on where it is in the best interests of the donor to live, for example in a care home.
-You cannot make decisions about selling the donor's house unless authorised under a financial decisions LPA.
+Where the donor lives - you can make decisions on where it is in the best interests of the donor to live, for example, in a care home.
+You cannot make decisions about selling the donor's house, unless authorised under a financial decisions LPA.

 If the donor is subject to the Mental Health Act 1983 (MHA), restrictions may apply to decisions about where the donor lives.
 If the donor is treated for a mental disorder and is detained under the MHA, you cannot make decisions refusing, or consenting to, treatment.
-If the donor is subject to a MHA guardianship, you cannot make decisions about where the donor lives, or any decision that conflicts with decisions the guardian has a legal right to make.
+If the donor is subject to an MHA guardianship, you cannot make decisions about where they live, or any decision that conflicts with decisions the guardian has a legal right to make.
 For advice about the MHA, contact MIND.

-- Medical treatment as long as there is no restriction on your powers under the LPA, you can consent to, or refuse, medical treatment on behalf of the donor. - Life-sustaining medical treatment you cannot refuse life-sustaining treatment on behalf of the donor unless they specifically authorised you to do so.
+- Medical treatment -you can consent to, or refuse, medical treatment on behalf of the donor, unless there are instructions that say you cannot. - Life-sustaining treatment you must not make decisions about lifesustaining treatment unless the donor has authorised you to do so.
 The donor must have signed section five of the LPA form (LP1H) giving their consent for you to make such decisions.

-If you make a decision on life-sustaining treatment, you must not be motivated by a desire to bring about the donor's death.
-The decision must always be made in their best interests.

-- Advance decisions if the donor made an advance decision to refuse treatment, you cannot make a decision relating to the provision of that treatment, unless the LPA was made by the donor after they made the advance decision and they have given you authority to refuse, or consent to, that treatment.
+If you are authorised to make a decision on such treatment, you must not be motivated by a desire to bring about the donor's death.
+The decision must always be made in their best interests. - Advance decisions if the donor made an advance decision to refuse treatment, you cannot make a decision relating to the provision of that treatment, unless the LPA was made by the donor after they made the advance decision and they have given you authority to refuse, or consent to, that treatment.
 This issue is very significant as it may relate to life sustaining treatment.
-For more information, see factsheet 72, Advance decisions, advance statements and living wills. - Wills You cannot make a will on behalf of the donor. - Marriage and civil partnerships you cannot consent to marriage or civil partnership on behalf of the donor or to divorce or dissolution of a civil partnership.
+For more information, see factsheet 72, Advance decisions, advance statements and living wills. - Wills You cannot make a will on behalf of the donor. - Marriage, civil partnerships and sexual consent you cannot consent to marriage or civil partnership on behalf of the donor or to divorce or dissolution of a civil partnership.
 You cannot consent to sexual relations on their behalf.

-4.8 Cancelling the power
+3.9 Cancelling the power